rightscale-cookbooks/rs-mysql/README.md

 ## `rs-mysql::master`

 This recipe sets up the database to act as the master.
-It makes sure the database is not read only by overriding the `mysql/tunable/read_only` to false and includes the `rs-mysql::server` recipe which installs MySQL and performs the configuration.
+It makes sure the database is not read only by overriding the `mysql/tunable/read_only` to false and includes the `rs-mysql::default` recipe which installs MySQL and performs the configuration.
 The master database specific tags are added to the server and the master is reset.
 The master database can be provided with a fully qualified domain name (FQDN) by setting the `node['rs-mysql']['dns']['master_fqdn']` attribute.
 The DNS provider credentials